rituraj-sys/House-price-prediction-using-ANN/README.md

 # House-price-prediction-using-ANN
-End to end Deep Learning Model which predict thhe price of house on the basis of given features
+End to end Deep Learning Model which predict the price of house on the basis of given features